fpc/FPCBuild/install/doc/readme.txt

 * Quick start - OS/2 / eComStation / ArcaOS
 ****************************************************************************

-Download distribution archive (os2324full.zip or os2324.zip for OS/2,
-eComStation or ArcaOS) and unzip it into a temporary directory.
+Download distribution archive for OS/2, eComStation or ArcaOS (either os2324full.zip containing also the source files, or the basic os2324.zip) and unzip it into a temporary directory.

 Start the install program INSTALL.EXE and follow the instructions.

+Note that some files and directories have names longer than 8.3 limit existing with the traditional / legacy FAT16 format.
+Obviously, OS/2 provides full support for longer file names with OS/2 applications when used on more efficient filesystems like JFS or HPFS, or even with FAT32.
+However, OS/2 still provides the possibility to use the legacy FAT16 as well.
+We do not recommend installing FPC to partitions formatted as FAT16, but it is possible, albeit with certain limitations (among others, FPC itself may not be built from its own sources in such case).

 Don't forget to set PATH and LIBPATH as mentioned by the install program.
 This can be done by opening file named CONFIG.SYS located in the root